sunwoo604/ShakespeareNLP/README.md

 ### Syllable tokenization

-This was one of my attempts to improve the model and divided each string into every syllables and record the number of syllables per string
+This was one of my attempts to improve the model and divided each string into every syllables and record the number of syllables per string.
+This could be utilized on the further improvements.

 ### Character level RNN